mlrun/mlrun/docs/mlops-dev-flow.md

 <img src="_static/images/data-collect-and-prep.png" alt="data-collection-and-preparation" width="800" /><br>

-MLOps solutions should incorporate a [feature store](./feature-store/feature-store.html) that defines the data collection and transformations just once for both batch and real-time scenarios, processes features automatically without manual involvement, and serves the features from a shared catalog to training, serving, and data governance applications.
+MLOps solutions should incorporate a [feature store](./feature-store/feature-store.md) that defines the data collection and transformations just once for both batch and real-time scenarios, processes features automatically without manual involvement, and serves the features from a shared catalog to training, serving, and data governance applications.
 Feature stores must also extend beyond traditional analytics and enable advanced transformations on unstructured data and complex layouts.

-<a id="develop"></a>
 ## Develop and train models
 Whether it’s deep learning or machine learning, MLRun allows you to train your models at scale and capture all the relevant metadata for experiments tracking and lineage.